Chibok schoolgirls kidnapping: #BringBackOurGirls movement and protests

 The movement has been involved in the organization of several protests against the Nigerian government's slow response to the kidnapping.
 Naomi Mutah and Saratu Angus Ndirpaya, two women who were involved in the leadership and organization of the protests, were detained by the Nigerian police reportedly because the First Lady of Nigeria, Patience Jonathan, "felt slighted" when they were sent to attend a meeting instead of some of the mothers of the kidnapped girls.
 Ndirpaya was released soon after, and stated that the First Lady had accused them of fabricating the abductions, whilst others at the meeting had accused the two of being members of Boko Haram.
 Several online petitions were created to pressure the Nigerian government to act against the kidnapping.
 On 30 April, hundreds of protestors marched on the National Assembly to demand government and military action against the kidnappers.
 Vigils and protests were held around the world to mark 100 days since the kidnapping.
 Participating countries included Nigeria, Pakistan, India, Bangladesh, Togo, the United Kingdom, the United States, Canada and Portugal.
 Daily rallies by Bring Back Our Girls demonstrators at the Unity Fountain in Abuja were continuing to at least 5 January 2015, despite efforts by the police to shut down such protests.
 To mark a year since Boko Haram kidnapped the girls, on 13 April 2015 hundreds of protesters wearing red tape across their lips walked silently through the capital Abuja.
 Security forces are known to have detained protestors and dispersed crowds with armed police and water cannon.

 The movement attracted support from several celebrities.
-Notable participants included Malala Yousafzai, Hillary Clinton, Chris Brown Forest Whitaker, and then First Lady of the United States Michelle Obama, who was photographed holding up a sheet of paper with the hashtag to support the movement and gave a public address on the kidnappings a few days later.
+Notable participants included Malala Yousafzai, Hillary Clinton, Chris Brown Forest Whitaker, and First Lady Michelle Obama, who was photographed holding up a sheet of paper with the hashtag to support the movement and gave a public address on the kidnappings a few days later.
 Beyoncé had a separate section on her website that was dedicated to the movement.